tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 1. When the switch is instructed to dial addresses via the `DialPeersAsync` method, in this case the node itself is set as the source

+Addresses are stored in [buckets](#buckets).
+There are buckets for new addresses and buckets for old addresses.
+If the added address belongs to a new peer, i.e., to a node ID that is not present in the address book, it is added to a bucket of new addresses.

+The rationale of this organization of addresses into buckets is detailed thorough this document, but it can summarized as follows.
+A new peer has its address stored in a bucket of new address, as the node does not has much information about it.
+When a peer is marked as a [good peer](#good-peers) by some reactor (protocol), its address is moved (upgraded) to a bucket of old addresses.
+Old addresses are therefore of peers about which the node has good information.
+When a bucket of old addresses becomes full, one of its addresses is moved (downgraded) to a bucket of new addresses.
+When a bucket of new address becomes full, one of its address is dropped.
+New addresses, therefore, are deemed less important than old addresses, being dropped easily by the address book.

 The address book can keep multiple network addresses for the same node ID, but this number should be limited.
 A new address with a node ID that is already present in the address book is